Coalition Publi.ca’s development priorities:

 With its distributed model that relies on the transmission of information between platforms, Coalition Publi.ca requires clean and accurate metadata.
 To support our efforts to improve the quality of journal metadata, we will convene a Metadata Working Group to develop best practices documentation for use by journals and librarians, as well as to make technical recommendations about our quality assurance processes and how we gather metadata in the first place.

-Establishment of the Metadata Working Group: In progress, January 2019
+Establishment of the Metadata Working Group: Completed, March 2019

-Review of metadata quality, analysis of problem areas: Winter/spring 2019
+Review of metadata quality, analysis of problem areas: In progress, spring/summer 2019

-Working Group Q/A and technical recommendations: Fall 2019
+Working Group Q/A and technical recommendations: Winter/spring 2020

 Implementation of Working Group recommendations: 2020